 Hi, I’m Lucy.
 Because of how I look, Mom and Dad think I am mostly American Staffordshire Terrier – AmStaff for short.
 As you can see, I am a reverse brindle, and Dad says my hair glows in the sunshine!
 Mom rescued me from going to the dog shelter and brought me home to find me a good family to live with.
 Her first words to Dad were, “Don’t worry, we’re not keeping her,” and Dad just laughed and said, “When have I heard that before!”
-Dad took me to the vet, who thought I was about one year old, healthy, and 65 pounds.
-Mom said, “Why did you take Lucy to the vet if we’re not keeping her,” to which Dad replied, “Why did you name her if we’re not keeping her?”
+Dad took me to the vet, who thought I was about one year old, healthy, and 55 pounds.
+Mom said, “Why did you take Lucy to the vet if we’re not keeping her?” to which Dad replied, “Why did you name her if we’re not keeping her?”

 So that’s how I got here, and how I got kept.
 I am a bit skittish, very sensitive and I scare easily.
 Mom had to learn how to be quieter and gentler because of me.
 If someone raises their voice or lifts their hands up high, I cower and run.
 I remember the first time I met Dad.
 I was in the kitchen with Mom, right after she had brought me home in the seat of that scary truck.
-Dad returned and walked into the kitchen.
+Dad returned from the store and walked into the kitchen.
 I flattened myself and started to shake.
 And I remember what Dad did then.
 He squatted down to be on the floor with me and spoke to me real soft.
 I stopped shaking and went to him, and I knew right then that he would always be my safe person.
 I still go to him when I get scared.
-Now, Daddy says I’m his girl, and he will always keep me and love me.
+Now Daddy says I’m his girl, and he will always keep me and love me.
 I kinda’ knew that, but it was still nice to hear him say it.

 I hope you enjoy reading about my life.
 Please go to the blogs with the category “bully” not the ones with the category “schnauzer.”
+(Those are Xena’s.)

 Love and wiggles, Lucy